 So many things come together to inspire my art, and I am also a dabbler in many different things!
-I love to knit, and a few years ago, a chance encounter with a spinning wheel that I brought home from an estate sale kindled my love of fiber art, and I have been spinning and knitting ever since.
-I also do a bit of sewing and rug hooking, and am learning to weave on a loom.
-I am also hopelessly in love with all things “Swedish Christmas”, and go back to that theme again and again for my holiday work.
+I love to knit, and a few years ago, a chance encounter with a spinning wheel that I brought home from an estate sale kindled my love of fiber art.
+I have been spinning and knitting ever since.
+I also have fallen in love with historical and primitive style cross stitching and am now designing my own patterns to share with you.
+I am very inspired to create artwork that celebrates a slower and more homespun and cozy way of living.
 All these interests come together to inspire my art, and you’ll often find fiber artists making their way into my paintings!

 I began painting folk art a decade ago when my first child was a baby and I was new stay-at-home mom.
 My business in those early years was called Audrey Eclectic, after my daughter, but as she’s grown older I thought she deserved to have her name back and I evolved into more of a folksy painting style.
 I began my art business by taking part in local and regional craft shows and now I am able to sell my work through etsy to friends all over the country, and all over the world.

 All this wouldn’t be possible without the support of so many wonderful friends that I’ve come to know through my art, and those who collect my work and share it with others.
 Thank you, so much, for your support!